 Ideographic explanations.
-This is less common in the research we will see.
+This is less common in the research we will be focusing on in this class.
 The full listing of all the individual influences that lead to one specific unique outcome.
 Explain by exhaustive listing the multiple reasons a given unique outcome was realized.
 Fully explaining the single case / event in question.
-What are all the factors that led to the Iranian nuclear arms deal?
-What are all the factors that explain the Brexit vote?
+What are all the factors that led to the decision to delay the start of the spring 2021 term at Syracuse University?
+What are all the factors that explain the outcome of the Brexit vote?

 Nomothetic - Most of what we will focus on.
 We identify a set of causal factors that lead to general classes of outcomes.
-A general explanation of what leads to a class of conditions and outcomes.
-What variables lead to success or failure of a sample of 30 nuclear arms deals over time?
+A general explanation of what leads to a class of conditions and outcomes; an 'on average' perspective.
+What variables tend to lead to success or failure based on patterns seen in a sample of 30 nuclear arms deals over time?
 What economic, political, and historical factors have influenced referendum votes on political and economic integration in the post war era?
-What are the most important variables in the characteristics of students in Maxwell that predict they will be enrolled in this class?
+What are the most important variables in the characteristics of students in Maxwell programs that predict they will be enrolled in this class?